 The KIPP Iluminar Academy campus is inspected monthly for safety and cleanliness.
 In August of 2015, KIPP Iluminar was moved into a beautiful, brand new facility.
-Our campus has fully equipped music and dance classrooms and all of our classrooms offer a welcoming and calm environment for all of our students.
+Currently, our campus has fully equipped music classroom, PE spaces, and all of our classrooms offer a welcoming and calm environment for all of our students.
 At this time we will continue to focus on the beautification and upkeep of our campus.

-Our facilities have undergone improvements that focus on the health and safety of students and staff.
+Our facilities underwent improvements that focus on the health and safety of students and staff.
 These improvements were a result of COVID-19 and will ensure everyone is healthy and safe while at school.
 Improvements include:

-- Upgrade to MERV13 air filters - Plexiglass installation in the office, restrooms and classrooms - Installation of touchless water bottle fillers - Installation of touchless hand sanitizer dispensers
+- Upgrade to MERV13 air filters - Installation of touchless water bottle fillers - Installation of touchless hand sanitizer dispensers